medialab/pelote/README.md

 the part the node belongs to.
 * **edge_weight_attr** *str, optional* `"weight"` - name of the edge attribute containing the edge's weight.
-* **metric** *str, optional* `None` - one of "jaccard", "overlap", "cosine", "dice" or "binary_cosine".
-If not given, resulting weight will be seyto the size of neighbor intersection.
+* **metric** *str, optional* `None` - one of "jaccard", "overlap", "cosine", "dice", "binary_cosine", "pmi" or "dot_product".
+If not given, resulting weight will be set to the size of neighbor intersection.
 * **bipartition_check** *bool, optional* `True` - whether to check if given graph is truly bipartite.
 You can disable this as an optimization strategy if you know what you are doing.